Skip to Main Content

 The focus in the following demonstration involves examples primarily of how to located scholarly journal articles.
 These search techniques can also be applied in PRL 206.

-• Keep in mind that some relevant source material for PRL 206 may be found at times not only within the use of the Summon content type called "journal article," as demonstrated in this screencast, but also use of Summon content type search result refinements such as "trade publication article" or "book/ebook" or "book chapter" or "reference"
+• Keep in mind that some relevant source material for PRL 206 may be found at times not only by applying the SU Libraries 'resource type' search result filter called "journals," but also through use of resource type result filters such as "articles" or "books/ebooks" or "book chapter" or the resource type filter labeled, "reference entries"